tangledbytes/nodejs-snowflake/README.md

 ![Dependencies](https://img.shields.io/david/utkarsh-pro/nodejs-snowflake)

 nodejs-snowflake is a fast and reliable way to generate time sortable 64 bit ids written for distributed systems.
 The main id generation function is written in C++ using N-API which makes the process of id generation extremely fast.
 The usage of C++ for id generation also guaratees that the generated number will be of size 64 bits.
+**Now Supports machine id extraction from the generated ids, even if they were generated on different machines**

 ## How to install